Transposition cipher: Another example

 If multiple messages of exactly the same length are encrypted using the same keys, they can be anagrammed simultaneously.
 This can lead to both recovery of the messages, and to recovery of the keys (so that every other message sent with those keys can be read).

 During World War I, the German military used a double columnar transposition cipher, changing the keys infrequently.
 The system was regularly solved by the French, naming it Übchi, who were typically able to quickly find the keys once they'd intercepted a number of messages of the same length, which generally took only a few days.
 However, the French success became widely known and, after a publication in Le Matin, the Germans changed to a new system on 18 November 1914.

 During World War II, the double transposition cipher was used by Dutch Resistance groups, the French Maquis and the British Special Operations Executive (SOE), which was in charge of managing underground activities in Europe.
 It was also used by agents of the American Office of Strategic Services and as an emergency cipher for the German Army and Navy.

 Until the invention of the VIC cipher, double transposition was generally regarded as the most complicated cipher that an agent could operate reliably under difficult field conditions.

 Cryptanalysis

 The double transposition cipher can be treated as a single transposition with a key as long as the product of the lengths of the two keys.

 In late 2013, a double transposition challenge, regarded by its author as undecipherable, was solved by George Lasry using a divide-and-conquer approach where each transposition was attacked individually.

+There are old real conversations encrypted with transposition that have been made public.
+Thus, a person interested in decrypting transposition cipher can practice on real conversations.